YuanJiangGit/SVulAttack/readme.md

 🛡️ SVulAttack
 ==========================

-📄 A replication package for paper "Shield Broken: Black-Box Adversarial Attacks on
-LLM-Based Vulnerability Detectors"
+📄 A replication package for the paper "Shield Broken: Black-Box Adversarial Attacks on LLM-Based Vulnerability Detectors"
-📦 This repository contains data pipelines, attack algorithms, model, and utilities.
+📦 This repository contains data pipelines, attack algorithms, models, and utilities.

 🔖 Contents
 --------